 What sort of costs Should I expect?

 It can be difficult costing bespoke work.
-By its very nature it's tailored specifically to the client, often far more involved, more personal and hopefully infinitely more rewarding than an 'off-the-peg' product can ever be.
+By its very nature it's usually new ground, it's tailored specifically to the client, often far more involved, way more personal and hopefully infinitely more rewarding than an 'off-the-peg' product can ever be.

-So, just to give a brief idea of potential costs, I am including 3 examples below of work that I have completed and the associated costs with each commission.
+So, just to give a brief idea of potential costs, I am including a few examples below of work that I have completed and the associated costs with each commission.
 Please bear in mind that complexity greatly affects budget, as does material choice and as do finishing options.

-With a budget clear and up-front, I can be much more able to work to accommodate that with different ways of doing things and better materials and finishing choices.
+With a budget clear and up-front, and I encourage clients to give me an idea of that, I can be much more able to work to accommodate their budget with alternative or simpler ways of doing things and better materials and finishing choices.

 Very large solid Oak conference table around 3.6x1.5m, made in four sections with an end-grain joint detail, cable porting and powder-coated steel legs.

-£2950 of which approx 2k was materials.
-Finished by me in Osmo UV-protection oil.
+£3000 of which approx 2k was materials.
+Finished in Osmo UV-protection oil with a darkening tint.

 Built in cupboards